How would you describe the mission of our partner in Japan?

 Is there a passage of scripture that carries special meaning in your daily work?

-What are some of the challenges facing the church in Japan?
+What are some of the challenges facing the people of Japan?

 Are there books that have shaped your understanding of your work?